dreadl0ck/netcap/cmd/proxy/README.md

 A file for each proxy will be created that contains HTTP audit records.
 Multiple proxies can be configured with a YAML config file.

-The naming scheme is HTTP[proxyName].ncap.gz, e.g: HTTP[https://github.com].ncap.gz
+The naming scheme is HTTP[remoteURL].ncap.gz, e.g: HTTP[github.com].ncap.gz

 Read more about this tool in the documentation: https://docs.netcap.io